 She is cofounder of the online writers community Backspace, and organizes the Salt Cay Writers Retreat held every other year on a private island in the Bahamas.
 She is a member of the International Thriller Writers, where she served on the board of directors as Vice President, Technology.

 Karen has been honored by the Michigan Humanities Council as a Humanities Scholar for her body of work as an author, writer, and as co-founder of Backspace.
 She enjoys nature photography and lives with her husband in Detroit’s northern suburbs.

-Curious about how Karen got the idea for THE MARSH KING’S DAUGHTER?
+Curious how Karen got the idea for THE MARSH KING’S DAUGHTER?

 Here’s one of her favorite radio interviews in which she explains how the story came to be.
 Karen has also written about her homesteading experiences in Michigan’s Upper Peninsula which inform the novel.
 Check out this piece in YOU Magazine to learn more (with pictures!).

 Photos © Karen Dionne